Zaljerem/FullTiltFix/README.md

 # FullTiltFix

-An injectable DLL that fixes the bug Win95 "Full Tilt!" has with saving strings to the registry.
+An injectable DLL that fixes the bug Win95 "Full Tilt!
+Pinball" has with saving strings to the registry.

-Both the 1.0 and 1.1 versions of the Full Tilt table executables (CADET.EXE, PIRATES.EXE, DRAGON.EXE) have a bug under any Windows newer than Win98 ... they truncate the final character of any string they attempt to write to the registry.
+Both the 1.0 and 1.1 versions of the Full Tilt!
+Pinball table executables (CADET.EXE, PIRATES.EXE, DRAGON.EXE) have a bug under any Windows newer than Win98 ... they truncate the final character of any string they attempt to write to the registry.
 This causes a few issues, including being unable to save high scores.